brootware/staging.github.io/_posts/2022-02-12-automating-kali-toolkit-installation.md

 ## Conclusion

 Thank you for reading.
-If this guide helped you in any way, please share around and if you run into any trouble with the installation make sure to open an issue at <https://github.com/brootware/kali-up/issues>.
+If this guide helped you in any way, please share around.
+If you run into any trouble with the installation make sure to open an issue at <https://github.com/brootware/kali-up/issues>.